Facilitating employee training programs in large organizations

 Pain points:

-Afraid of making mistakes
+Afraid of making mistakes that negatively impact training.

 Pain points:

-Has to answer lots of questions
+Has to answer lots of questions and correct lots of errors.

-Validating Assumptions
+▻ Validating Assumptions

 Findings:

-All persona pain points were emphasized by all sources
+All persona pain points were emphasized by all sources.

 We noted a strong tension between two desires in trainees and trainers:

-Trainees wanted both to be independent and to have guidance
+Trainees wanted both to be independent and to have guidance.

-Trainers wanted trainees to be independent but also wanted to guide them
+Trainers wanted trainees to be independent but also wanted to guide them.

 To resolve this tension, an LMS should facilitate learning through:

-an uncomplicated, intuitive interface
+An uncomplicated, intuitive interface.

-a full, clear view of the training program
+A full, clear view of the training program.

-Competitive Analysis
+▻ Competitive Analysis

-Course overview and map with time estimates
+Course overview and map with time estimates.

-Enables users to ask questions and make notes
+Enables users to ask questions and make notes.

 Interface:

-Generally light color palette, reserving darker shades for headers and major actions
+Generally light color palette, reserving darker shades for headers and major actions.

-Screen divided into a narrow left-hand navigation and a wider right-hand area for action
+Screen divided into a narrow left-hand navigation and a wider right-hand area for action.

-Moodboard
+▻ Moodboard

 The company already had a style guide for its website.
 Consisting of bold purples and blues and legible sans-serif fonts, it seemed suitable to the LMS.
 To confirm this, we gathered imagery reflecting important ideas for the LMS to convey to users: